stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 signature above is just another implicit argument, could we also provide this manually, that is, can we actually pass values of type `Read a` around?
-The answer - and that's a huge difference from Haskell - is "yes"!
+The answer - and that's a huge difference from Haskell - is *yes*!
 To make this easier, we just give the argument a proper name:

 ```idris